 The number of models that this procedure fits multiplies quickly.
 If you have 10 independent variables, it fits 1024 models.
 However, if you have 20 variables, it fits 1,048,576 models!
 Best subsets regression fits 2P models, where P is the number of predictors in the dataset.

-The result is a display of the besting fit models of different sizes up to the full model.
+The procedure displays the best fitting models of different sizes up to the full model.
 You need to compare the models to determine which one is the best.
 In some cases, it is not clear which model is the best, and you’ll need to use your judgment.

 Comparison of Stepwise to Best Subsets Regression